 When to Use High ISO

-A high ISO can be harmful to the image quality but there are many situations where you need to use one.
-I still recommend always using the lowest ISO you can get away with, even if that means a high value such as 6400.
+A high ISO can harm the image quality, but there are many situations where you need to use one.
+Always use the lowest ISO you can get away with, even if that means a high value, such as 6400.

-- In low light situations (both inside and outside)
+- In low-light situations and night photography (both inside and outside)

 - Other scenarios where you want to freeze motion (such as photographing waterfalls or waves)

 A rule of thumb is to increase the ISO when you no longer get sharp images with your current shutter speed.
-In those situations, the extra noise or grain is just part of the game.
+The extra noise or grain is just part of the game in those situations.

 When to Use Low ISO